 Let’s face it.
 Many people simply don’t pay attention while driving.
 Nearly always, rear end accidents occur because the mind of the driver that came up from behind was focused partially or entirely on something other than the road.

-When a rear end collision happens, the driver in the back car most likely violated at least a few rules of the road.
-The three rules of the road usually broken by definition, just by the fact that a rear end accident happened, are these:
+When a rear end collision happens, more likely than not the driver in the back car violated at least a few rules of the road.
+The three rules of the road most often broken by definition, just by the fact that a rear end accident happened, are these:

 Keeping a safe following distance – Following too closely: Drivers are prohibited from following other vehicles more closely than is reasonable, taking into consideration the speed of the vehicle, traffic conditions and highway circumstances.

-Unreasonable Speed: In addition to actual posted speed limits, most states impose an overriding duty at all times to keep vehicle speed at a rate reasonable in view of all circumstances including weather and traffic conditions.
+Unreasonable Speed: In addition to actual posted speed limits, most states impose an overriding duty at all times to keep vehicle speed at a rate reasonable with regard to all circumstances including weather conditions and traffic.

-Operating a vehicle in control at all times: By the fact of striking the rear of another vehicle, the driver in the back simply failed to maintain control of their vehicle, causing it to hit the car in front.
+Operating a vehicle in control at all times: By the fact of striking the rear of another vehicle, the offending driver simply failed to maintain control of their vehicle, causing it to hit the car in front.

 While the actual wording of rules like these varies from state to state, the basic concepts behind the rules of the road are nearly universal.
 In addition to these rules, motor vehicle operators can be cited for negligent operation and reckless operation.
 These violations carry hefty fines and license suspensions.

 Drivers who have rear-ended another car sometimes blame the driver they hit, claiming the front driver “stopped short”.
 But this contradicts the basic rules of the road above, which, taken together, require all of us while we’re driving our cars to constantly observe surrounding conditions, whether it’s traffic, weather or otherwise, and to drive accordingly.